jvdkwast/qgis-processing-pcraster/website/pages/index.md

 4. Enter the environment by typing `conda activate <name_of_the_environment>`
 5. Type `qgis` to run QGIS
 6. Install the plugin

-*Note that ARM64 for MacOS (e.g. M1, M2) is not yet supported by QGIS in conda.*

 Watch this video: